Tomorrow or Tommorrow Which One Is Correct

 ✍️ Case Study: The Job Application That Got Rejected

 In 2023, a college graduate submitted an otherwise strong cover letter to a marketing firm.
 However, the phrase “I’ll follow up tommorrow” was flagged by the hiring manager.
+The typo, though minor, led them to question the candidate’s attention to detail ultimately contributing to their rejection.

 This small slip cost them a big opportunity.
 It’s a powerful reminder: spelling matters more than we think, especially in formal contexts.